saoter/MLOps_assignment_1_danielSR/README.md

 - **Dockerfile** basic instructions
 - **supervisord** for multpiple processes
 - **scheduler.py** to set when the prediction should start
-- **.gitignore** to set which files should not be copied to docker image
+- **.dockerignore** to set which files should not be copied to docker image

 ![Docker](images/doc.jpg)